cryptiddddd/music-proxy-api/docs/setup.md

 This document talks about how to authorize the service as a user.

-> Important note: Spotify authorization is only required for certain endpoints -- those which require "`userID`" as a parameter.

 Registration is a simple process that provides the user with a unique ID associated with their Spotify account.